Bishop and Martyr (1917-1980)

 + He was appointed auxiliary bishop of San Salvador in 1970 and, in 1974, he became bishop of Santiago de María, a poor, rural diocese.

 + In 1977, Romero was named archbishop of San Salvador.
 Initially a political conservative, the murder of a priest-friend inspired him to become an advocate for the poor and oppressed in El Salvador.
-He fought against he human rights violations of the Revolutionary Government Junta and he eventually became a target of the government.
+He fought against the human rights violations of the Revolutionary Government Junta and he eventually became a target of the government.

-“You have heard in Christ’s Gospel that one must not love oneself so much as to avoid getting involved in the risks of life that history demands of us… whoever out of love for Christ gives themselves to the service of others will live.”—Blessed Oscar Romero
+“You have heard in Christ’s Gospel that one must not love oneself so much as to avoid getting involved in the risks of life that history demands of us… whoever out of love for Christ gives themselves to the service of others will live.”—Saint Oscar Romero

 God of power and mercy,